OpenBagTwo/Leafstone/README.md

 ## What Does This Mod Do?

-[Revolutionizes Minecraft building forever](https://www.youtube.com/watch?v=a1wtKudHYFs&t=1731s) by locking small and big dripleaf blocks in the 45° bent position when given a redstone signal.
+[Revolutionizes Minecraft building forever](https://www.youtube.com/watch?v=a1wtKudHYFs&t=1731s) by allowing dripleaf blocks to be locked in bent positions—not just the unbent state—when getting a redstone signal.

 ### Planned Features

-- Option to allow locking of dripleaf in unbent and partially bent states
+- Option to allow redstone signals to **trigger** different dripleaf states
 - Configuration via modmenu
 - Ports to all versions of the game with dripleaf (so 1.17+)
 - Neoforge port